ARawles/BMRSr/README.md

 ### Utility

-These functions support the functionality of the previous 3 types:
+These functions support the functionality of the previous 3 groups of functions:

 -   `get_function()` which returns the appropriate `build_x_call()` function needed for the `build_call()` function.
 -   `check_data_item()` ensures that the request is for a valid data item.
 -   `get_parameters()` returns a list with the allowed input parameters for the supplied data item.
--   `clean_data_columns()` reformats date/time/datetime columns based on their column names.
+-   `clean_date_columns()` reformats date/time/datetime columns based on their column names.
 -   `get_data_items()` returns all valid data items.
 -   `get_column_names()` retrieves the column headings for a particular data item (Legacy only as B flow responses already have column headings).
 -   `get_data_item_type()` return the data item *type* of a particular data item.
 This is only really relevant to know which `build_x_call()` to use.